karthik1609/car_insurance_claims_ai_agent/options.md

 **Deployment Highlights:**

 * **Custom Vision Model Endpoint:** This could be an Azure **Cognitive Services Custom Vision** endpoint.
 If so, Azure hosts it and provides an API key/endpoint.
 Alternatively, it could be an Azure **Container Instance or AKS** running our model.
-In either case, it’s deployed in Azure EU region.
-We show it as “VisionContainer” which might imply a container deployment.
-We ensure it’s in the VNet or accessible to the Agent.
+In either case, it's deployed in Azure EU region.
+We show it as "VisionContainer" which might imply a container deployment.
+We ensure it's in the VNet or accessible to the Agent.
-* **Claims Core Agent App:** We depict the Core agent as an App Service (or Azure Function) called “AgentApp”.
+* **Claims Core Agent App:** We depict the Core agent as an App Service (or Azure Function) called "AgentApp".
 If using Azure AI Foundry, it could be one agent in the project.
 Or we might implement it as a custom FastAPI app that calls the services (though Foundry agent would be easier for integration).
 Either way, it runs in Azure, presumably with VNet access to call the private vision endpoint and search.
 * **Networking:** AgentApp calls VisionContainer likely within the same VNet (if container or custom vision supports private link).
 FRService and SearchIndex can be via private endpoints.
 Azure OpenAI and Content Safety similarly either via private link or at least region-local endpoints.
 We assume all these resources are in West Europe (or another EU region).
 * **OpenAI Service**: It includes both GPT-4 and GPT-3.5 deployments under the hood.
 The agent will specify which deployment to use.
 * **Monitoring and KV:** Same as before.
-We would monitor the VisionContainer’s performance and logs as well (it’s custom, so we need to gather logs from it too, e.g., via App Insights or Log Analytics).
+We would monitor the VisionContainer's performance and logs as well (it's custom, so we need to gather logs from it too, e.g., via App Insights or Log Analytics).

 So infrastructure-wise, Approach 3 is very achievable on Azure.
-It does not rely on Groq’s cloud at all – we have simply transplanted the vision piece into Azure.
+It does not rely on Groq's cloud at all – we have simply transplanted the vision piece into Azure.
 We might have to invest in training that model or using one from Azure Marketplace.
-(Interestingly, the comparison matrix in the prompt indicated Approach 3 has “No GPU infra” as a pro.
-Azure can run custom models on CPU or FPGA if needed, or on Azure GPU VMs if using something heavy – but as a user of Azure’s Custom Vision service, we don’t manage GPUs directly, Azure does.
-So it’s still managed from our perspective.)
+(Interestingly, the comparison matrix in the prompt indicated Approach 3 has "No GPU infra" as a pro.
+Azure can run custom models on CPU or FPGA if needed, or on Azure GPU VMs if using something heavy – but as a user of Azure's Custom Vision service, we don't manage GPUs directly, Azure does.
+So it's still managed from our perspective.)

 Finally, since Approach 3 still uses the model router concept (router weights governed by policy in Approach 2 and 3), we might mention: even in Approach 3 we can incorporate cost-awareness.
 If the simpler model (Phi-3) from Approach 2 is deemed unnecessary because we want high accuracy always, we might just stick to GPT-4 and skip router.
-However, the table suggested Approach 3’s router uses Φ-3 and GPT-4 (omitting GPT-3.5) – possibly they assumed moderate cases still need quality so they didn’t plan to use 3.5.
-But that’s detail; we can still consider model selection as a feature.
+However, the table suggested Approach 3's router uses Φ-3 and GPT-4 (omitting GPT-3.5) – possibly they assumed moderate cases still need quality so they didn't plan to use 3.5.
+But that's detail; we can still consider model selection as a feature.

 ## **Nominal Sequence Diagram (Key Scenario)**

-This sequence will look much like Approach 1’s, but highlighting the use of the custom vision model:
+This sequence will look much like Approach 1's, but highlighting the use of the custom vision model:

 ```mermaid
 sequenceDiagram